Mariano-Github/Simple-Event-Logger-SmartApp/README.md

 # Simple Event Logger SmartApp
-SmartApp Simple Event Logger version 1.6:
+SmartApp Simple Event Logger version 1.6 modified by Mariano Colmenarejo.

+Author of this Smartapp: Kevin LaFramboise (krlaframboise)

 NOTE

-Kevin LaFramboise (krlaframboise) author of this smartapp says:
+Kevin LaFramboise (krlaframboise) says yo me:
 I don’t have time to review and test your version so I won’t be adding it to the SmartApp.

 I’m sure there are others that are interested in the changes you made, but I’d rather not have 2 instances of the SmartApp linked to on this topic so I’d appreciate it if you could PM the code/link to any users that request it.